Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Introduction

 \section{Introduction}

-Granular materials are well-known to display both solid-like and fluid-like behavior depending on their internal stress state \citep{forterre2008,andreotti2013,srivastava2021}.
+Granular materials are well-known for displaying both solid-like and fluid-like behavior depending on their internal stress state \citep{forterre2008,andreotti2013,srivastava2021}.
 Flow can be induced or arrested through external loading variations, which has direct implications for a wide range of catastrophic geophysical phenomena such as landslides, avalanches and earthquakes \cite{daerr1999,lucas2014,scholz1998}.
-The transition between solid-like and liquid-like behavior is characterized by several unique macroscopic features, which have been uncovered through simple experiments in model systems \cite{midi2004}.
+The transition between solid-like and liquid-like behavior in frictional granular media is characterized by several unique macroscopic features, which have been uncovered through simple experiments in model systems \cite{midi2004}.
 Figure \ref{fig:Experiments} showcases typical results from such experiments, where flow is triggered then arrested by ramping up and down the applied stress in (a) an annular shear cell \cite{dacruz2002}, (b) a layer of grains on an inclined plane \cite{pouliquen2002}, and (c) a partially-filled rotating drum \cite{courrech2003b}.